protesilaos/my-website/_codelog/2022-04-09-simple-guide-git-patches-emacs.md

 patch files.
 The maintainers then apply those with or without further tweaks (e.g. emacs.git works this way).
 No more faux forks!

 What follows is a short guide to help you get started.
-My `logos` package shall serve as an example.
+My `denote` package shall serve as an example.
 I think Magit is all you will ever need to handle most (all?) such processes, though I also include the relevant command-line part for the sake of completeness.
 This is